 If you’ve had a rhinoplasty and are not happy with the results, you are probably considering a revision rhinoplasty to fix your nose.
-While the procedure is not uncommon, it does require some additional forethought and planning than a normal rhinoplasty usually.
+While the procedure is not uncommon, it does require some additional forethought and planning than a normal rhinoplasty usually does.

-Check out our hints and suggestions below to help you get a nose you’ll be happy with the next time.
+Check out the rhinoplasty revision hints and suggestions we give our Boston plastic surgery patients to get a nose you’ll be happy with the next time.

 Wait for the Previous Surgery to Heal

 Remember how your nose felt right after surgery?
 How it took a few weeks for you to even feel like your old self again?
 Even after your nose has healed on the outside, it will still be swollen for up to 18 months after surgery.
 You will have to wait for the previous rhinoplasty to finish healing before you can even begin the process of getting a revision rhinoplasty.
 Most revision rhinoplasty surgeons will make you wait at least a year before they’ll take you on as a patient.
 Once the swelling is gone and the scar tissue begins to soften and become more flexible, your nose will be ready for another procedure.

 Just because you got your previous rhinoplastywas from one doctor doesn’t mean that you have to return to that same doctor for your revision rhinoplasty.
 After all, if you were unhappy with their work the first time, why should you risk being unhappy with their work again?